-The resource consents and compliance team had another busy year.
-In total, 275 resource consents were processed, which was slightly less than the 303 resource consents processed the previous year.
+The Resource Consents and Compliance team had another busy year.
+In total, 275 resource consents were processed which is a slightly less than the 303 resource consents processed last year.

 For those non-notified consents that did not have their statutory timeframes extended, the average processing time was on target at 17 days.